 Top seller products campaign (example below) goes only two levels deep.
 First we segment our top sellers using a custom label.
 Then break them down by Product ID.

 Note that you can’t go deeper than the Product ID level.
-If you are interested in a deeper campaign structure, think about the previous levels you can segment your product by.
+If you are interested in a deeper Google Shopping campaign structure, think about the previous levels you can segment your product by.

 Cutlery campaign is three levels deep.
 First, we break down our products by Category.
 Then go deeper into the Product Type attribute.
 Finally, break the Product Type attribute into Brand.
 See example of what the campaign looks like below.